 There are 19 other games on this list, and this is one of the only ones that has you working as a glorified delivery man, where the adventure isn't so much the destination as it is the journey, and how you're going to make it.

-Remedy's latest is a work of art: an action-adventure game by Remedy Entertainment that focuses on the obviously-fictional Federal Bureau of Control, a secret U.S government outfit that contains and studies anything that doesn't fit within the realms of reality.
+Remedy's latest is a work of art: an action-adventure game that focuses on the obviously-fictional Federal Bureau of Control, a secret U.S government outfit that contains and studies anything that doesn't fit within the realms of reality.

 This could involve you exploring astral planes, picking up reality-bending artefacts and taking out enemies with a mix of telekinesis and the Eldritch service weapon, which warps between different fire modes and shapes depending on what you want or need in any given situation.